 Looking for these 10 signs your cat may have had a stroke will let you know whether your should seek emergency care immediately.

-While Paws for Reflection has not had a cat that has had a stroke (that we know of), we have been impacted by the devastation of strokes in humans, as two significant others each had a stroke, and we lived through the arduous rehabilitation process, and dealt with their physical and personal changes.
+While Paws News for Cat Lovers has not had a cat that has had a stroke (that we know of), we have been impacted by the devastation of strokes in humans, as two significant others each had a stroke, and we lived through the arduous rehabilitation process, and dealt with their physical and personal changes.

 10 signs your cat has had a stroke